Award Levels

 2 Years

 The Electrical Technology certificate program is a 30-credit hour program that includes theory and hands-on application.
 The program prepares students to take the Journeyman Electrician exam.
 In Kansas, individual cities and counties issue licenses for electricians.
 The first requirement is typically attainment of the Journeyman classification through training and passing the Journeyman exam.
-Graduates of a college program need only one additional year of field experience (2,000 hours) under the supervision of a licensed journeyman or master electrician in order to sit for the journeyman licensing exam.

 The program utilizes the National Center for Construction Education and Research (NCCER) curriculum.
 NCCER is a nationally recognized credentialing and certification system.
 Students completing the program will cover NCCER Core and Electrical Level 1.
 Successful students will also obtain OSHA 10 certification.
 This program is aligned with the Kansas Board of Regents Electrical Technology Program CIP: 46.0302.